-However, if a parent requests a special education evaluation, the school district must implement the provisions regarding an expedited evaluation.
+However, if a parent requests a special education evaluation, the school district must respond.
 The evaluation is considered an initial evaluation and all timelines apply.
-The Evaluation and Planning Team must consider existing information, in determining what is needed to establish eligibility.
+The Evaluation and Planning Team must consider existing information in determining what is needed to establish eligibility.
 Parents are members of the evaluation and planning team.